Categories

 • Data collected: Plant fitness measurements (plant status, number of rosettes, number of leaves, and length of longest leaf)

-• Samples collected: Heads from all flowering plants; Amy stores the heads in her office at Bethel University.
+• Samples or specimens collected: Heads from all flowering plants; Amy stores the heads in her office at Bethel University.

 • Products: Dykstra, A. B. 2013.
 Seedling recruitment in fragmented populations of Echinacea angustifolia.
 Ph.D.
 Dissertation.
 University of Minnesota.
 PDF